The Healing Process of Lip Blush: What You Need to Know.

 When going slightly fuller

-Going fuller requires staying within the vermilion border, but we can work right up to your natural edge to give the illusion of more volume.
-These areas also tend to heal lighter because the skin is more vascular and delicate.
+Going fuller requires staying within the vermilion border, but we can work right up to your natural lip edge to create the illusion of more volume.
+These areas also tend to heal lighter as a result of the lack of natural pigment.
 A second or third session ensures the colour holds evenly and blends seamlessly into the rest of the lip.

 Why it takes time